 - Put out a collection jar for monetary donations at your church, chartered organization, office, etc.

 - Put an insert into your church bulletin asking for help.
-You can download an insert here: Scouting-for-Food-bulletin-insert.docx
+You can download our sample bulletin insert template.

 - Ask family members and relatives if they would like to donate a dollar or more to help in our efforts.

 We need your help.
 This year we are continuing with our efforts to map the collection areas of individual units.
-We want to try to cover more areas with high-density housing.
+We want to try to cover more areas with high density housing.
 To do this, we are asking that all units register their collection areas.
-Once we have all the collection areas mapped out for those units that are participating, we will identify areas with high-density housing that are not covered.
-We will list those areas on the HMC website and send out a request for units to adopt them, for the 2019 collection.
+Once we have all the collection areas mapped out for those units that are participating, we will identify areas with high density housing that are not covered.
+We will list those areas on the HMC website and send out request for units to adopt them, for the 2021 collection.

 - If you’re not sure of your unit’s territory, please consult with your district Scouting for Food chair.
 You can also consult the interactive map of food collection areas.

-- All members, both youth and adults, should be in uniform during Scouting for Food activities.
+- All members, both youth and adult, should be in uniform during Scouting for Food activities.

-- Determine an assembly place and time for your door hanger distribution and collection of donated food items (you may wish to use your regular unit meeting place or another convenient location).
+- Determine an assembly place and time for your door hang tag distribution and collection of donated food items (you may wish to use your regular unit meeting place or another convenient location).

 - Be sure that Scouts travel in groups of two or more with adequate adult supervision.